-The internal minimum solvency ratio for Lemonade Insurance N.V. as formulated in the risk appetite is 105% of the SCR or (if higher) 105% of the MCR.
-The lower limit solvency target is 130% of the SCR or (if higher) 110% of the MCR.
-This internal safety margin on top of the statutory solvency requirements in its own funds requirement is set by Lemonade Insurance N.V. to prevent frequent breaches of statutory solvency requirements.
+The internal minimum risk tolerance solvency ratio for Lemonade Insurance N.V. as formulated in the risk appetite is 110% of the SCR or (if higher) 110% of the MCR.
+The lower limit desired risk appetite solvency target is 135% of the SCR or (if higher) 135% of the MCR.
+These internal safety margins on top of the statutory solvency requirements in its own funds requirement are set by Lemonade Insurance N.V. to prevent frequent breaches of statutory solvency requirements.